adobe/dep/lab-packs/aep-foundations/README.md

 <br>

 >[!Note]
-> The deployment takes roughly 1 hour and 15mins to complete.
+> The deployment takes roughly 80 minutes to complete.
 Why?
 Once objects are deployed there needs to be a 1 hour delay until data is introduced to ensure the control plane has had enough time to finish its updates.

 > [!TIP]
 > A successful health check run will result in a `totalFound` count matching the `totalExpected` count.
 This should be 137.